Global Year About Back Pain

 IASP sponsors and promotes the Global Year Against Pain, a yearlong initiative designed to raise international awareness of pain.
-Each year, IASP focuses on a different aspect of pain that has global implications.
+Each year, IASP focuses on a different aspect of pain.

 Delegates to the first International Pain Summit in September 2010 agreed upon terms for the Declaration of Montréal, which calls for recognition of pain relief as a basic human right.
 These documents cover initiatives in motion around the world that support the declaration.